sillsdog/musescore-rich-presence/README.md

-# MuseScore Rich presence
+# MuseScore Rich Presence
-Discord Rich Presence for MuseScore\
+Discord rich presence for MuseScore\
 Only tested on Windows 10\
 Untested on Musescore 2.x\
 Edited by sillsdog, forked from FireController1847